Nick3C/pinyin-toolkit/pinyin/readme.txt

 - audio download does not worth (not the same as the audio bug)

 = Mods & Tweaks =
+* memory footprint is getting a bit excessive (112mb for my deck)
 * move two options from Tools menu to Tools -> Advanced (rarely used functions, probably each only once per deck)
 * have audio downloader rename the 4 5th tone audio files
 * Change pinyin recognition to a regex expression http://www.stud.uni-karlsruhe.de/~uyhc/zh-hans/node/108